MysticTortoise/EFPC-The_Cache/README.md

 * The alt route doesn't have most of it's dialogue.
 I'm saving that for a friend to write.
 * Some dialogue may play out of order on the alt route.
 This will be corrected.
+* The "Mission Failed" text for loud doesn't exist.
+Loud may or may not be added.
+Not sure.
 * More will be added.
 Check here before you DM me about an issue.
 PLEASE.

 I prefer to work on my own and with close friends.
 Don't ask to help unless I explicitly ask you for help.
 Thanks!